nus-cs2103-AY2425S1/ip/docs/README.md

 Example: todo study CS1231S

+Parameter:
+- TASKDESCRIPTION is compulsory and must be an non-empty string.

 ### Adding a deadline task `deadline`

 Format: deadline TASKDESCRIPTION /by DEADLINE

 Example: deadline Finish CS2103T ip /by 20 Sep 2024

+Parameter:
+- TASKDESCRIPTION is compulsory and must be an non-empty string.
+-  DEADLINE can be in the form of string or date or time (where day come before month e.g 10/09/2024 for 10th Sep 2024 and NOT 9th Oct 2024).
+-  Almost all dates format (except those where month come before date) are allowed.

 ### Adding an event task `event`